knot3/knot3-code/README.md

 ###Debian / Ubuntu / SteamOS (source)

-If you are using Ubuntu 13.10 (saucy) or later or your debian derivate has packages for SDL2, run the following command to install all build and runtime dependencies:
+If you are using Ubuntu 13.10 (saucy) or later or Debian testing/unstable or if your debian derivate has packages for SDL2 (`libsdl2-2.0-0`), run the following command to install all build and runtime dependencies:

     make dep-ubuntu